You would agree with me that projectors have become common devices. This is due to the wide range of features that they possess.

 Here’s an example:

-- Dual-purpose composite video to YUV/RGB converter with selectable component video output and 15Khz...
+- Dual-purpose composite RCA video and S-video to YUV/RGB converter with selectable component video...

 Limitations of RGsB